miniufo/xinvert/paper/paper.md

 # Statement of need

 Many problems in meteorology and oceanography can be cast into a balanced model in the form of a partial differential equation (PDE).
-The most well-known one is the relation between the streamfunction $\psi$ and the vertical vorticity $\zeta$ (also known as Poisson equation):
+The most well-known one is the relation between the stream function $\psi$ and the vertical vorticity $\zeta$ (also known as Poisson equation):

 $$\nabla^2 \psi = \frac{\partial^2 \psi}{\partial y^2}+\frac{\partial^2 \psi}{\partial y^2} = \zeta$$

 Once $\zeta$ is given as a known, one needs to get the unknown $\psi$ with proper boundary conditions, which is essentially an inversion problem (\autoref{fig:1}).
 Many geophysical fluid dynamical (GFD) problems can be described by such a balanced model, which is generally of second (or fourth) order in spatial derivatives and does not depend explicitly on time.
 Therefore, it is also known as a steady-state model.
 Early scientists tried to find analytical solutions by simplifying the parameters of these models (e.g., assuming constant coefficients).
 Nowadays, with the new developments in numerical algorithms and parallel-computing programming, one may need a modern solver, written in a popular programming language like `Python`, to invert all these models in a numerical fashion.
 More specifically, the following needs should be satisfied:

-- **A unified numerical solver:** It can solve all the classical balanced GFD models, even in a domain with irregular boundaries like the ocean.
+- **A unified numerical solver:** It can solve all of the classical balanced GFD models, even in a domain with irregular boundaries like the ocean.
 New models can also be adapted straightforwardly to fit the solver;
 - **Thinking and coding in equations:** Users focus naturally on the key inputs and outputs of the GFD models, just like thinking of the knowns and unknowns of the PDEs;
 - **Flexible parameter specification:** Coefficients of the models can be either constant, 1D vectors, or ND arrays.
-This allows an easy reproduce of early simplified results and also an extension to more general/realistic results;
+This allows an easy reproduction of early simplified results and also an extension to more general/realistic results;
 - **Fast and efficient:** The algorithm should be fast and efficient.
 Also, the code can be compiled first and then executed as fast as `C` or `FORTRAN`, instead of executed in the slow pure `Python` interpreter.
 In addition, it can leverage the multi-core and out-of-core computational capabilities of modern computers;

-`xinvert` is designed to satisfy all the above needs, based on the ecosystem of `Python`.
+`xinvert` is designed to satisfy all of the above needs, based on the `Python` ecosystem.

 ![(a) Vertical relative vorticity $\zeta$ and (b) the inverted streamfunction $\psi$ (shading) with current vector superimposed.
 Note the irregular boundaries over the global ocean. \label{fig:1}](streamfunction.png){width=100%}